-Aio Wireless prepaid service now open to all U.S. customersAlex Wagner - Deputy Managing Editor, News Desk
+Aio Wireless prepaid service now open to all U.S. customersAlex Wagner - Editorial Director of News and Content

 AT&T subsidiary Aio Wireless said last month that it would be going nationwide in September, and now that we've officially entered the ninth month of the year, the service has been opened to all.
 There are a trio of phone plans for consumers to choose from that include unlimited talk, text and data, though users will have their speeds throttled if they exceed their monthly high-speed data allotment.
 It's also worth noting that Aio's high-speed downloads max out at 8Mbps.